‘Playboy’ Smokeshow Brennah Black Shares Racy ‘Valentine’s Day Special’ Shots

 Brennah Black’s most recent social media share is causing quite the stir among her fans.
-As those who follow the blond bombshell on Instagram are well-aware, pretty much nothing is off limits when it comes to posing in NSFW outfits including bikinis, lingerie, and nearly nude shots as well.
-In the most recent update that was added to her feed, the blond beauty stunned in two brand new shots.
+As those who follow the blond bombshell on Instagram are well-aware, pretty much nothing is off limits when it comes to Black posing in NSFW outfits, including bikinis, lingerie, and nearly nude shots.
+In the most recent update that was added to her feed, the blond beauty stunned in two new shots.

-In the caption of the post, the model told her fans that these photos were a “Valentine’s Day Special” and she appeared in front of a red wall in what looked to be a photo studio.
-Black kneeled on the ground, putting her hands over her head while posing in profile and staring straight into the camera.
+In the caption of the post, the model told her fans that these photos were a “Valentine’s Day Special” and she appeared in front of a red wall in what looked to be in a photo studio.
+Black kneeled on the floor, putting her hands over her head while posing in profile and staring straight into the camera.
 She left little to the imagination while clad in a lacy red one-piece that showed off her toned legs as well as ample amounts of cleavage.

-Black got all dolled up for the occasion, wearing her long, blond locks down and curled in addition to a stunning application of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.
-The second photo in the series was almost the same as the first but appeared to be just a little bit lighter.
-In the caption of the update, she asked her followers who would like to be her Valentine while tagging her glam squad.
+Black got all dolled up for the occasion, wearing her long blond locks down and curled, in addition to a stunning application of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.

+The second photo in the series was almost the same as the first, but the image appeared to be just a little bit lighter.
+In the caption of the update, she asked her followers if they would like to be her valentine.
+She also tagged her glam squad.

-The post has only been live on her page for a short time but it’s already attracting a ton of attention for the social media star with over 2,000 likes in addition to well over 100 comments and that number only continues to climb.
-Some social media users took to the photo to let her know that her body looks amazing while many others gushed over her beauty.
-A few more dropped a line to let the model know that they were free for Valentine’s Day.
+The post has only been live on her page for a short time but it is already attracting a ton of attention for the social media star with over 2,000 likes and well over 100 comments, and that number only continues to climb.
+Some social media users took to the photo to let her know that her body looks amazing, while many others gushed over her beauty.
+A few fans dropped a line to let the model know that they were free for Valentine’s Day.

 “Yes, it will be a pleasure beautiful lady, you’re really amazing in red,” one fan commented, adding a heart-eye emoji.

-“You gonna make a grown man cry,” a second follower commented in addition to a series of flame emoji.
+“You gonna make a grown man cry,” a second follower commented, adding a series of flame emoji.

 “I am blessed that ig exists and I get to see you every day,” another follower raved.

-Previously, The Inquisitr shared that Black stunned in another smoking hot look, that time a sheer black bodysuit.
-In that particular image, she struck a pose in a bathroom, offering her backside to the camera while clad in the thong one-piece.
+Previously, The Inquisitr shared that Black stunned in another smoking hot look, that time in a sheer black bodysuit.
+In that particular image, she struck a pose in a bathroom, offering her backside to the camera while clad in the thong-cut one-piece.

 Like her most recent share, that one garnered a ton of attention from fans.